Elusive Level 5

 The quest for attaining Level 5 self-driving vehicles (see chart) is looking very remote these days.
-With $80 billion already spent in pursuit of self-driving tech (2014-2017), and billions more pledged by industry and private investors, full automation, much sought after for Level 5 autonomy, looks to be a distant prospect.
+With over $100 billion already spent in pursuit of self-driving tech (2014-2019), and billions more pledged by industry and private investors, full automation, much sought after for Level 5 autonomy, looks to be a distant prospect.

 Car manufacturers are rearranging timetables and checking their bank accounts.
 Everyone is rethinking what it will take to master autonomous driving.
 We may well see 7-Eleven stores on Mars before Level 5 self-driven vehicles make it to our public streets and highways.

 “We overestimated the arrival of autonomous vehicles,” Ford’s chief executive, Jim Hackett, said at the Detroit Economic Club in April.

 VW’s Thomas Sedran told Reuters that attaining Level 5 was akin to “a manned mission to Mars.”

 Ooops, there’s Mars again.
 Now we find out that Ford and VW will pool resources and work together, joined by Pittsburgh’s Argo.AI, to get to Level 5.
 They are not alone.
 Collaboration mode is on tap for many others as well.